ros2/ros2_documentation/source/How-To-Guides/Visualizing-ROS-2-Data-With-Foxglove-Studio.rst

 Visualizing ROS 2 data with Foxglove Studio
 ===========================================

-`Foxglove Studio <https://foxglove.dev/studio>`__ is an open source visualization and debugging tool for your robotics data.
+`Foxglove Studio <https://foxglove.dev/studio>`__ is a (fomerly open source) visualization and debugging tool for your robotics data and now exists as a free (academic or individual) or paid (teams/orgs) service.

-It is available in a variety of ways to make development as convenient as possible – it can be run as a standalone desktop app, accessed via your browser, or even self-hosted on your own domain.
+It is available in a variety of ways to make development as convenient as possible – it can be run as a standalone desktop app, or accessed via your browser; with a foxglove hosted or self-hosted (for enterprise clients) primary site.

 View the source code on `GitHub <https://www.github.com/foxglove/studio>`__.